AWS Lambda Base64 Encoded Request Body/Response Body

 image/jpeg

-to see the decoded image or*/*
+to receive the decoded image or*/*

-to see the base64 encoded string.
+to receive the base64 encoded string.

 and image/jpeg